 Stonemasons and builders erected the cathedral beginning in 1907, completing it 83 years later in 1990.
 Carved from Indiana limestone, the structures boasts a 30-story-tall central tower, an interior nine-bay nave and 231 stained-glass windows, including one embedded with a moon rock.
 Inside, you’ll find a crypt level where Helen Keller and President Woodrow Wilson are buried.
 On the nave level, you’ll discover an intricately carved wooden choir area and numerous serene chapels.

-On the exterior, you can search out the 112 gargoyles (carved stone creatures) and grotesques (decorative rain spouts) with the help of a map (available at the entrance) or via guided tours conducted during summer months.
-Be on the look out for the grotesque of Darth Vader and the hippie gargoyle.
+On the exterior, you can search out the 112 gargoyles (decorative rain spouts) and grotesques (carved stone creatures) with the help of a map (available at the entrance) or via guided tours conducted during summer months.
+Be on the lookout for the grotesque of Darth Vader and the hippie gargoyle.

 You’ll find 59 acres of grounds designed by Frederick Law Olmstead Jr. around the National Cathedral.
 Enclosed by stone walls, the medieval-style Bishop’s Garden includes herb plantings, roses and a 13th-century Norman arch.
 Stone paths wind through Olmstead Woods, one of the only old-growth forests in DC.
 There’s also a café serving coffee, desserts, brunch and lunch located on the grounds in the 1904 Old Baptistry building.
 Guided tours and a self-guided tour brochure can help you explore the green spaces.